 - Cloudrail can be used as a Static Analysis tool in addition to doing Dynamic Analysis.

-- Cloudrail Static Analysis will be made free across all tiers
+- Cloudrail Static Analysis will be made free across all tiers.

 Starting today, Cloudrail can be used as a Static Analysis tool to validate your Terraform code.
 It has been made free for unlimited scans.
 Cloudrail Static Analysis will be available across all price tiers and has been made available immediately to existing users.